Property Hotspot – Guide to the property market in the largest wine-producing area of the Languedoc

 To the north-east of this section of the Canal, where the Minervois heads into the Herault department, the landscapes changes dramatically as one climbs up towards the high plateau of the Massif Central.
 This is the limestone and chalk region known as the Causses where high rocky outcrops are encircled by deep river gorges and villages seem to perch precariously over ravines.
 This is where you will find the medieval village of Minerve, classified as one of France’s most beautiful villages, located on what seems at first to be an island of cliffs above deep gorges formed by the Cesse and Brian rivers.
 In parts, the atmospheric narrow streets of Minerve seem unchanged, still bearing witness to her Cathar martyrs.
 During the Albigensian Crusade in 1210 Simon de Montfort and his army circled Minerve and demanded the surrender of the Cathars.
 Following their refusal catapults were used to bombard the village.
 The siege lasted seven weeks before water ran out and the Cathars were forced to surrender; many of them were subsequently burnt at the stake.

 To the west of the Minervois, between the hills leading up towards the Black Mountains, quiet villages and small towns nestles amongst the vineyards – each of them offering little gems of historic or geological note, such as the neolithic dolmens at Pepieux, the benedictine abbey at Caunes-Minervois, the impressive stalagmites and stalactites in the caves at Cabrespine and Limousis.
-This are is sometimes referred to as “little Tuscany” and on a bright summer’s day it’s not hard to see the connection in the charming stone buildings, the vines and olive groves, and easy-going pace of life.
+These are sometimes referred to as “little Tuscany” and on a bright summer’s day it’s not hard to see the connection in the charming stone buildings, the vines and olive groves, and easy-going pace of life.

 For all the above reasons, the wine, the climate, the beauty and the peacefulness, the Minervois is an area that ticks a lot of boxes when looking for an ideal property in the south of France.
 The villages, benefiting from being within the commuter zone to Carcassonne and Narbonne, are often well-served with local shops, schools and services.
 There is a strong tourist industry here, and several investors have opened excellent quality hotels, guest-houses and restaurants.
 Clearly, with all these positive attributes, property prices may be a little more expensive than more remote parts of the region.
 It is also worth pointing out that, as much of the land was given over to agriculture, medieval villages weren’t built with gardens in mind!
 There are plenty of houses that have gardens – but you may have to pay a premium for them.